 IPMT function as worksheet function:=IPMT(5.25%/1, 4, 10*1, 6500).
 So, the calculated IPMT value is $27.89.

-Below are the few error details which can come in IPMT function as the wrong argument will be passed in the functions.
+Below are the few error details that can come in IPMT Excel function as the wrong argument will be passed in the functions.

 - Error handling #NUM!: If per value is < 0 or > the value of nper then IPMT function through a #NUM error.